 Step 1: You must complete and submit a Free Application for Federal Student Aid (FAFSA).

 Step 2: Before loan(s) will be awarded, you are required to complete both the Entrance Counseling and Loan Agreement for Subsidized/Unsubsidized Loan (MPN) to agree with the terms of the loan.

-Step 3: Students, who wish to receive federal loans at ASU-Beebe, must complete and submit to the Financial Aid office an ASU-Beebe Loan Certification form for each academic year and are encouraged to review the Financial Awareness Counseling session prior to the first loan disbursement.
+Step 3: Students, who wish to receive federal loans at ASU-Beebe, must complete and submit to the Financial Aid office an ASU-Beebe Direct Loan Request form for each academic year and are encouraged to review the Financial Awareness Counseling session prior to the first loan disbursement.
 Parents interested in the Parent Loan (PLUS) must complete and submit to the financial aid office the ASU-Beebe PLUS Loan Certification Request form and request a Direct PLUS Loan.